gilbertk23/Code-R.O.B/Source/Level_Creator/README.md

 / 🡺 attack? (because it's "slash" for slashing?)

 I think it should be keyboard-based, I don't see much reason for the player to click on things.

+# Spritesheets
+Spritesheets must have an associated JSON file containing metadata for the contained sprites.
+The metadata file must have the same name as the spritesheet it describes.
+[See documentation](spritesheet_metadata_docs.md).